lambdanew/nu/README.md

-# ln
+# NU

-The LambdaNEW programming language and tool chain
+The LambdaNEW programming language, REPL and coding tool chain.